Cigar Review – Winston Churchill Lancaster

 The cigar lit with ease and puffed superbly.
-Despite the fact that it was billed as medium-to-full-bodied, the first third was incredibly mild.
+Despite the fact that it was billed as medium-to-full-bodied, the first third was incredibly mellow.
 The smoke was creamy and sweet with a little bit of malt, caramel, and some faint black pepper.
 The retrohale was virtually burn-free, and I was able to do so with entire mouthfuls of smoke.

 Around the halfway point, the creaminess evolved into a mineral earthiness with more pepper than before.
 This time, the pepper was distinctly red and built little by little as I puffed away.
 It’s worth noting that at the halfway point (the cigar is 4 inches long), the ash was still holding on.

 As I neared the end of the smoke, the flavors ramped up a bit.
 The creaminess came back in a huge way, almost becoming a bit aggressive, and the pepper hit its peak.
 Still, though, I wouldn’t rank this cigar past medium-bodied.
 On the retrohale, I got a little bit of muted sweetness and some cool, minty overtones.
 With about ¾ of an inch left, I decided to put down the nub.